JarnoBoks/oh-influx2timescale/README.md

 ## Usage

-* Rename the sample files **mycontacts.sample.py**, **mynumbers.sample.py**, **mystrings.sample.py** and **myswitches.sample.py, mynumbers_ret45d.sample.py and mynumbers_combined.sample.py** to mycontacts.py, mynumbers.py, mystrings.py, myswitches.py, mynumbers_ret45d.py and mynumbers_combined.py and paste your own items in them.
+* Rename the sample files **mycontacts-sample.py**, **mynumbers-sample.py**, **mystrings-sample.py** and **myswitches-sample.py, mynumbers_ret45d-sample.py and mynumbers_combined-sample.py** to mycontacts.py, mynumbers.py, mystrings.py, myswitches.py, mynumbers_ret45d.py and mynumbers_combined.py and paste your own items in them.

   Read the comments in the files to check how the included items will be migrated.
-The files have to exist, but if you do not want to migrate any items, just configure an empty array.
+If an item configuration file does not exist, the script will skip the migration of the specific item type.
+This could be benificial if you encountered an error and only want to redo the migration for a select group of items.
+Do not change the *sample*-files, otherwise the script will break.
-* Rename the file **mysecrets.sample.py** to mysecrets.py and fill in your own connection details before running this script.
+* Rename the file **mysecrets.sample.py** to mysecrets.py and fill in your own connection details before running the script.
-* Run the script:
+* Run the migration script:

   `python flux2timescale.py`